-You can download a free Income Statement report template here.
+Download a free Income Statement report template.

-3. Statement Of Functional Expenses
+3. Statement of Functional Expenses

-The statement of functional expenses is one of the most crucial church financial reports.
+The Statement Of Functional Expenses is one of the most crucial church financial reports.
 This is where fund accounting really begins to shine.
 This report shows not only how much money you’ve spent, but breaks each expense down by fund and category.

 For instance, it would show the total administrative costs across your entire church, and how much each fund has spent using these accounts.
 Assuming you have created an effective chart of accounts and recorded everything properly, these reports should be very simple to create.

 It’s important to be able to ask the question, how much of my fund do I have available to spend?
-You can see this by monitoring the starting balance of your fund for a date range, tracking the income and expenses tied to the fund, and then see the ending balance of that fund at the end of the date range.
+You can see this by monitoring the starting balance of your fund for a date range, tracking the income and expenses tied to the fund, and then viewing the ending balance of that fund at the end of the date range.

-Unable To Run Church Financial Reports On Your Own?
+Unable to Run Church Financial Reports on Your Own?

 If all of this seems complicated, you’re not alone.
-Many church leaders either don’t have a background in accounting, or can’t find the time to keep their books up to date.
+Many church leaders either don’t have a background in accounting or can’t find the time to keep their books up to date.
 Luckily, there are church bookkeeping services that can help you stay on track.

 These services are administered by professional bookkeepers who specialize in church accounting.
-Outsourcing bookkeeping services may be cost prohibitive for some churches.
-However, many churches will benefit in the long run by having access to these four essential church financial reports in real-time.
+Outsourcing bookkeeping services may be cost-prohibitive for some churches.
+However, many churches will benefit in the long run by having access to these four essential church financial reports in real time.